 What is the best time to visit Alaska?

-Although winter in Alaska can be extraordinarily beautiful, it's summertime that offers the most for visitors.
+Winter in Alaska can be extraordinarily beautiful, but summertime is the most popular time to visit.
 You can experience our state's warmest weather and longest days, choose from the widest selection of transportation and day tours, and enjoy better access to Alaska's wild landscapes.
 Each of the summer months, which run roughly from mid-May through mid-September, offers something unique:

 - For the best rates, travel in May or September.